samysingh983/Techyon-Assessment/README.md

 2. It utilizes Django's built-in user authentication and email sending capabilities.
 3. The project uses Bootstrap for styling the frontend forms and pages.
 4. Special thanks to the Django community for providing valuable resources and documentation

+## Enhancement/Improvement
+1. Leverage Class-Based Views and DRF Serializers:

+   1.1 Refactor to Class-Based Views:
+      Transition from function-based views to class-based views using Django REST Framework (DRF) ModelViewSets.
+This promotes code reusability, simplifies view logic, and provides a           cleaner structure for handling common CRUD operations (Create, Read, Update, Delete).
+   1.2 Implement DRF Serializers:
+         Employ DRF serializers for data validation and serialization/deserialization between models and JSON representations.
+This ensures data integrity, simplifies data exchange, and           facilitates field-level control.

+2. Establish a Robust Backend-Frontend Separation:

+   2.1 API-Driven Approach:
+         Design a well-defined RESTful API using DRF to decouple the backend logic from the frontend presentation.
+This enables flexibility in building independent frontend applications          using various frameworks or libraries (e.g., React, Angular, Vue.js) while maintaining a consistent data layer.
+   2.2 Clear Separation of Concerns:
+         Separate backend and frontend concerns for maintainability and scalability.
+The backend focuses on data management and business logic, while the frontend handles user                     interactions and presentation.

+3. Implement Granular Group-Based Access Control (RBAC):

+   3.1 Fine-Grained Permissions:
+         Employ Django's built-in permission system or a third-party library like django-guardian to establish role-based access control (RBAC).
+This grants granular control over what             actions users or groups can perform on specific resources or data sets.
+   3.2 Flexible Authorization Policies:
+         Design flexible permission policies that define access levels based on user roles or groups.
+This ensures data security and compliance with business requirements.